MicrosoftDocs/sql-docs/docs/t-sql/statements/create-event-session-transact-sql.md

 Actions appear in the `sys.dm_xe_objects` view as object_type 'action'.

 #### WHERE \<predicate_expression>
 Specifies the predicate expression used to determine if an event should be processed.
 If \<predicate_expression> is true, the event is processed further by the actions and targets for the session.
-If \<predicate_expression> is false, the event is dropped by the session before being processed by the actions and targets for the session.
-Predicate expressions are limited to 3000 characters, which limits string arguments.
+If \<predicate_expression> is false, the event is dropped, avoiding additional action and target processing.
+Predicate expressions are limited to 3,000 characters, which limits string arguments.

 *event_field_name*
 Is the name of the event field that identifies the predicate source.